182nd Field Regiment, Royal Artillery: 12th Royal Warwickshire Regiment

 On 18 January 1940, as part of the rapid expansion of the British Army early in World War II, the Royal Warwickshire Regiment formed a new 12th (Garrison) Battalion (or 12th (Overseas Defence) Battalion) at Newton Abbot in Devonshire.
-(A previous 12th (Service) Battalion had been raised as part of Kitchener's Army during World War I of 1914–18.)
+(A previous 12th (Reserve) Battalion had been raised as part of Kitchener's Army during World War I of 1914–18.)
 Formed mainly from ex-servicemen around the age of 35–50, the battalion was sent to France in March 1940 to work on the Lines of Communication (LoCs) of the British Expeditionary Force (BEF).
 When the German Wehrmacht broke through the Ardennes and cut off the bulk of the BEF in the Dunkirk pocket, many of the LoC troops were in the base areas south of the River Somme.
 While some were involved in fighting at the Somme crossings, the rest were withdrawn.
 After the BEF had been evacuated from Dunkirk, there was a shortlived plan to organise a Second BEF in western France, but this was abandoned after the French surrender and the remaining troops in France were evacuated in Operation Aerial.
 12th Royal Warwicks was taken off from Brest and Saint-Malo on 16/17 June 1940 without a single casualty.

 After its return to England the battalion was employed in garrison and LoC duties in the UK.
 As the invasion threat receded, many infantry battalions in the defences were converted to other roles.
 At the beginning of 1942, 12th Royal Warwickshire was selected for conversion into a field regiment of the Royal Artillery.